fishcus/KAP-manual/en/query/query_enhanced.en.md

 But in some cases,  part of `Left Join` queries can be semantically equivalently transformed into `Inner Join` queries, so we provide configuration parameters that allow users to use `Left Join`  Cube/model to answer equivalent semantics `Inner Join` query.

-The configuration parameters starts to take effect from version of Kyligence Enterprise 3.4.5.2114, which is closed by default.
+The configuration parameters starts to take effect from version of Kyligence Enterprise 3.4.5.2114, which is disabled by default.
 And they supports project-level and query-level rewriting.

-### Scene one
+### Scenario one
 `[Table A] Left Join [Table B] Inner Join [Table C]` is semantically equivalent to `[Table A] Inner Join [Table B] Inner Join [Table C]`.

 The reason is that when `Inner Join` is performed after `Left Join`, the rows that do not match the last right table will be filtered out, so the above two expressions are semantically equivalent.